PatrycjaBlaszkowska/gwent-memory-game/README.md

 - As a creator, I want the purpose of my webpage to be clear.
 - As a creator, I want user to like the game and willing to play it again or/and share it with friends.

+### User stories

+- As a user, I want webpage to be easy to navigate.
+- As a user, I want the purpose of the website to be explained      straught away.
+- As a user, I want webpage to work on my mobile too.
+- As a user, I want game to work properly with no issues.